mdlincoln/mdlincoln.github.io/_posts/2013-10-24-mira-calligraphiae-monumenta.md

 Marshall, Peter H. *The Magic Circle of Rudolf II: Alchemy and Astrology in Renaissance Prague*.
 New York: Walker & Co., 2006.

-Neri, Janice L. “From Insect to Icon: Joris Hoefnagel and the ‘Screened Objects’ of the Natural World.”
+Neri, Janice L. "From Insect to Icon: Joris Hoefnagel and the ‘Screened Objects’ of the Natural World."
 In *Ways of Knowing: Ten Interdisciplinary Essays*, edited by Mary Lindemann, 23–51.
 Brill Academic Publishers, 2004.

 Szőnyi, György Endre.
-“The Powerful Image: Towards a Typology of the Occult.”
+"The Powerful Image: Towards a Typology of the Occult."
 In *European Iconography East and West: Selected Papers of the Szeged International Conference, June 9-12, 1993*, edited by György Endre Szőnyi, 250–263.
 Leiden: Brill, 1996.

 Xerri, Steve.
-“Script and Image: Review of Mira Calligraphica Monumenta, by Lee Hendrix and Thea Vignau-Wilberg, Editors.” *Times Literary Supplement* (apr 1993): 18.
+"Script and Image: Review of Mira Calligraphica Monumenta, by Lee Hendrix and Thea Vignau-Wilberg, Editors." *Times Literary Supplement* (apr 1993): 18.

 [^1]: This talk was developed from a 2012 seminar on Renaissance magic